Particular/docs.particular.net/nservicebus/sqlserver/operations-scripting.md

 ### The native send helper methods

-The following code shows an example of how to perform the following actions
+A send involves the following actions:

- * create and serialize headers.
+ * Create and serialize headers.
- * write a message body directly to SQL Server Transport.
+ * Write a message body directly to SQL Server Transport.

 #### In C&#35;

 snippet:sqlserver-nativesend

+In this example, the value `MyNamespace.MyMessage` represents the .NET type of the message.
+See the [headers documentation](/nservicebus/messaging/headers.md) for more information on the `EnclosedMessageTypes` header.

 #### In Powershell;